shawnmflemingc/faq/commongisfiles.md

   - It also includes feature collections, which are groups of geometry objects.

 - **Advantages:**
-  - Human-readable and easy to edit using a text editor.
+  - Human-readable and easy to edit using a text editor (Notepad++ is recommended).
   - Ideal for web applications due to its compatibility with web technologies.
   - Supports complex geometries and properties, allowing for detailed data representation.
   - Can be easily integrated with web mapping libraries like Leaflet and Mapbox.